Interstitial Lung Disease

 There are a variety of causes of interstitial lung disease that range in diversity.

 However, interstitial lung disease may also develop without a known cause, and in that case it is known as idiopathic.
 The most common form of idiopathic interstitial lung disease is pulmonary fibrosis.
 As interstitial lung disease is a progressive disorder, identifying a known cause for the disease is especially important.
 Due to the fact that interstitial lung disease can be caused by environmental factors, removing these triggers may slow the progression of the disease and damage to the lungs.
-If the disease is idiopathic, stem cell treatment for lung disease, and other forms of regenerative medicine have been found beneficial.
+If the disease is idiopathic, cellular therapy for lung disease, and other forms of regenerative medicine have been found beneficial.